oleg-koval/oleg-koval/README.md

 I'm a lead engineer with 13+ years building fintech backends - banking integrations, SEPA payments, and KYC onboarding - and the developer tooling and AI agent workflows around them.

 Right now I'm building in the agent-orchestration space: CLI tooling for prompt workflows and reusable skills for coding agents.
-I ship open-source tools (five live on npm), write about distributed systems and AI tooling, and shoot film.
+My open-source tooling has 285k+ npm installs and counting.
+I also write about distributed systems and AI tooling, and shoot film.
 It all lives at [olegkoval.com](https://www.olegkoval.com).

 ## Latest writing